EIT-Pathogena/client/README.md

 ### Installing or updating the GPAS CLI

-- If using a Mac with an Apple processor, using Terminal, first run:
+- If using a Mac with an Apple processor, using Terminal, firstly run:

   ```bash
   arch -x86_64 zsh